Nice: Place Rossetti

-Entirely enclosed and pedestrianised, this square is located in the heart of the old town.
-With typical buildings in red and yellow ochres surrounding the square, the cathédrale Sainte-Réparate and the fountain in the centre, place Rossetti is a must-see spot in the old town.
-By day, the place is invaded by the terraces of traditional restaurants and the finest ice-cream makers.
-By night, the environment changes radically, with tourists and youths flocking to the square, where music reverberates on the walls of the small square.
-The square's lighting at night gives it a magical aspect.
+Entirely enclosed and pedestrianised, this square is located in the old town.
+With typical buildings in red and yellow ochres surrounding the square, the cathédrale Sainte-Réparate and there is a fountain in the center.
+By day, the place is filled by the terraces of traditional restaurants and ice-cream makers.
+By night, the environment changes radically, with tourists and young people flocking to the square.